51Degrees/documentation/src/features/automaticdatafileupdates.md

 ## License Keys

-Premium @datafiles often require a license key to download as they are not freely available.
+A license key may be required when downloading certain types of @datafile.
 The
-@dataupdateservice will use this, in combination with a [URL formatter](@ref Features_AutomaticDatafileUpdates_UrlFormatter) to download a @datafile which is only available to licensed users.
+@dataupdateservice uses the license key, in combination with a [URL formatter](@ref Features_AutomaticDatafileUpdates_UrlFormatter), to ensure the @datafile is only made available to licensed users.

 ## File Watcher